sangramshitole07/AImockInterview/README.md

 └── ...

 🧠 AI Prompts (Core AI Logic)
 The intelligence of the application is driven by detailed prompts injected into the Gemini LLM.
 These prompts define the persona, rules, output formats, and contextual awareness for both the Interviewer and the Assistant.
 They are critical for ensuring the AI behaves as expected.
+The prompts are centrally defined in lib/prompts.ts.

 INTERVIEWER_PROMPT: Guides the main chat to conduct structured interviews, adapt difficulty, provide detailed feedback, and generate relevant questions.